cevateness/project_scheduling/README.md

-#  Project Scheduling Optimization with RCPSP
+#  Project Scheduling Optimization -  RCPSP
 A basic implementation of Resource-Constrained Project Scheduling Problem using PuLP